Updated: Dec 30, 2020

 Let's say that vertex looks something like this:

-The 5 or less vertices connected to the central vertex may have any number of other connections and may connect to each other on the outside of the graph, like the vertices around f below do.
-We've just isolated the vertex in our drawing to make it easier to narrow in.
+The 5 (or less) vertices connected to the central vertex may have any number of other connections and may connect to each other on the outside of the graph, like the vertices around f below do.
+We've simply isolated the vertex in our drawing to make it easier to narrow in on exactly what we want to see.

 Then, we can assume that the planar graph without the central vertex is 6-colorable, since it has k vertices, and we assumed by our inductive hypothesis that any graph that has k vertices is 6-colorable.